JohnCGriffin/BF-computed-goto/README.md

-# Demonstration of Computed GOTO clarity and performance
+# BF Demo of Computed GOTO

 This is a reasonably fast BF interpreter to demonstrate the utility of using computed goto in C++.
 The premise is that a computed *goto can be more efficient and nearly as legible as a switch statement*